 W157mm x H 236mm

-Here is one of Timothy Adès' lipogrammic translations of Shakespeare's 154 sonnets, from LOVING BY WILL which we published in 2016 with a second edition in February 2017:
+Timothy Adès' lipogrammic translations of Shakespeare's 154 sonnets, LOVING BY WILL, which we published in 2016 has been highly praised:

 Sonnet 18 (in words without 'e'):

 Comparing you with a day probably in July or August

 I’ll put you up against a balmy day…

 You win on looks.
 Not cold, and not too warm.

 Winds cut up rough with darling buds of May;